 Make use of action words such as explore, emerge, discover for improving engagements.
 You can use tools available online like Knorish to aid you in the process of putting your course together.

 Before you hit the publish button, have a proper business model to sell your e-course.
-You can divide the Course into multiple packages such as a silver pack with access to course materials or a gold package that offers the teacher online interactive sessions.
+You can divide the online courses into multiple packages to sell.
+Such as a silver pack with access to course materials or a gold package that offers the teacher online interactive sessions.

 And, finally, the premium subscription with exams and proper certification.